 Mark E. Russell is vice president of Engineering, Technology and Mission Assurance for Raytheon Company.
 He assumed the position in July 2008, and was elected a company officer in June 2008.
-Raytheon Company, with 2012 sales of $24 billion and 68,000 employees worldwide, is a technology and innovation leader specializing in defense, security and civil markets throughout the world.
-Raytheon’s global headquarters is in Waltham, Mass.
+Raytheon Company, with 2013 sales of $24 billion and 63,000 employees worldwide, is a technology and innovation leader specializing in defense, security and civil markets throughout the world.
+Raytheon is headquartered in Waltham, Mass.

 Russell guides the company’s vision and provides corporate leadership in the strategic areas of technology and research, engineering, operations, performance excellence, programs security, Raytheon Six Sigma™ and Mission Assurance.
 He is responsible for 45,000 world-class people working on more than 8,000 programs.

 Prior to leading Raytheon’s engineering organization, Russell was vice president of Engineering for Raytheon’s Integrated Defense Systems (IDS) business.
 In this role, he was responsible for leading IDS’ engineering activities, including the capture and management of technology and advanced programs; coordination of strategic architecture initiatives; development and production of advanced semiconductor products; continuous improvement of processes and tools; and product development.